-11. Create a coastal feel with stripes and panelling
+20. Create a coastal feel with shiplap panelling

-Coastal interiors are such a classic, and the beachy look works so well in living rooms because it's clean and bright, but really inviting and cosy, too.
-To get this look, start with a blank canvas, paint the whole room white, cream or a lovely pale blue (try Farrow & Ball Light Blue).
-Then you can add the details and accessories; soft muted coloured furnishing, add the occasional striped thrown in for a proper coastal look.
+Coastal interiors are such a classic, and the beachy look works so well in living room decor because it's clean and bright, but really inviting and cozy, too.
+To get this look, start with a blank canvas, paint the whole room white, cream or a lovely pale blue Then you can add the details and accessories; soft muted colored furnishing, add the occasional striped thrown in for a proper coastal look.

-And if shiplap is a bit too beach house vibes for you, DIY some traditional wall panelling using beading.
-This living room might have original panelling but you can achieve a very similar look just check out our guide to DIY wall panelling.
+And if shiplap is a bit too beach house vibes for you, DIY some traditional wall paneling using beading.
+This living room might have original paneling but you can achieve a very similar look just check out our guide to DIY wall paneling.

-LOVING this display.
-Part wall-hung, part leant against the wall, a combination of prints, paintings, frames and bits and bobs, it's a masterclass in how to build up a display of pictures.
-The key?
-Choose a colour theme that's not too chaotic, pick frames of different sizes and leave some space between the pieces.
-Here, the tiny splashes of yellow and pink add a whole new accent colour to this neutral living room.
+Choose a color theme that's not too chaotic, pick frames of different sizes and leave some space between the pieces.
+Here, the tiny splashes of yellow and pink add a whole new accent color to this neutral living room.

-18. Hang mirrors to create the illusion of space
+26. Hang a mirror to create the illusion of space

 For a living room idea that is going to add light and space, mirrors are always going to work.
 It may be Interior Design 101, but if you have a small living room, or a dark living room, adding a mirror is only going to help things by expanding the space and bring in more light.
 Magic, we know.